 F. Joseph Loughrey

-He was named Indiana Global Business Person of 2007 and appointed ‘Sagamore of the Wabash’ by Governor Mitch Daniels in 2008.
-He also received the Ellis Island Medal of Honor in 2008.
-In 2009 he was given the John F. Kennedy National Award by the St. Patrick’s Committee of Holyoke, Massachusetts, the William R. Laws Human Rights Award by the Human Rights Commission of Columbus, Indiana, and was elected to the Indiana Academy.
-In 2015 he received a Doctor of Humanities (honoris causa) from Saint Anselm College in New Hampshire for his philanthropy and volunteerism.
+He was named Indiana Global Business Person of 2007 and named a Sagamore of the Wabash by Indiana Gov. Mitch Daniels in 2008.
+He received the Ellis Island Medal of Honor in 2008.
+In 2009 he was given the John F. Kennedy National Award by the St. Patrick’s Committee of Holyoke, Mass., the William R. Laws Human Rights Award by the Human Rights Commission of Columbus, Ind., and was elected to the Indiana Academy.
+In 2015 he received an honorary doctorate from Saint Anselm College in New Hampshire for his philanthropy and volunteerism.